rdkcentral/ThunderNanoServices/NetworkControl/doc/NetworkControlPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the NetworkControl plugin.
-It includes detailed specification about its configuration, methods and properties provided, as well as notifications sent.
+It includes detailed specification about its configuration, methods and properties as well as sent notifications.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity